 - Due to the way he sticks to Stella he initially didn't have much in the way of friends besides Stella's own allies.
 It's not that he doesn't care to make friends but that he can't bare the thought of her dying for him ever again.
 Eventually he did develop a friendship with the various maids and butlers around the Pantheon and joins in on various meetings should their free days coincide with one another.
 Sebastian Michaelis, Jakob and Felicia, G36, Mr. Deeds (when summoned), Hayate Ayasaki, Sakuya Izayoi, Alfred Pennyworth, Maika Sakuranomiya, Fiona Mayfield, the list goes on.
 Of them, he's particularly close with G36 given that they're both robotic servants.
 On her end, G36 is awed by Dystnine's combat efficiency with his Vectored Cloth and is somewhat reminded of the Sangvis Ferri Ringleader known as Agent.
 With his abilities he may just as easily wipe the floor with her (heh), even with her Dummies.

-- Being once driven to take up the mantle as a Falcon after Stella's death he finds some connection in the House of Vengeance.
+- Being once driven to take up the mantle as a Falcon after Stella's death he finds some connection in the House of Revenge and Retribution.
 Though, with his lady being alive and well he didn't see much reason in actually interacting with them.
-There have been those in the Houses of Friendship and Love who wonder how deep his relationship goes with Stella.
+There have been those in the Houses of Friendship and Love and Affection who wonder how deep his relationship goes with Stella.
 With the surfacing of this image it might lean towards the romantic side of things.
 Might.
 Dystnine doesn't see any need to entertain any of their rumors.

 - "I am Dystnine, Gargantua's top-of-the-line multi-purpose android.
 Pleased to make your acquaintance."